| |||||||||

 |

-To help patients and treating physicians to appreciate the vital role of clinical trials:
+To identify obstacles to the routine consideration of clinical trials:

 |